 The minotaur is alone.
-His tribe has been wiped out and he fears he may be the last of his kind.
+His tribe has been wiped out and he has suspected for quite some time that he may be the last of his kind.

 He finds a secluded area and says a prayer to Poseidon.

 He thanks the God of the sea for forcing Pasiphae, the queen of Crete, to fall in love with a bull.

 That love affair yielded centuries of culture, but now that is over.